 - Nonsponsored and conducted off campus by UNM employees.

 IV.
 CONFLICTS OF INTEREST COMMITTEE

 1. The purpose of the Conflicts of Interest Committee is to protect the integrity of investigators, UNM, and UNM research by identifying and resolving conflicts of interest when they exist.
 The Committee carries out this charge in a manner that is intended to foster, not hinder, research relationships.

 2. In addition to reviewing conflict of interest disclosures, the Committee may offer advice on general questions concerning conflicts of interest.

-Half of the members selected by the Provost in each category will be based on recommendation from the Vice President for Health Sciences, and half will be based on recommendation from the Vice Provost for Research.
+Half of the members selected by the Provost in each category will be based on recommendation from the Executive Vice President for Health Sciences (EVPHS), and half will be based on recommendation from the Vice President for Research.

 2. Each Committee member will serve a three-year, renewable term.
 The terms will be staggered to allow for continuity and rotation of members.
 Upon adoption of this policy, the members of the Conflicts of Interest Committees established under UNM's Policy and Procedures on Conflicts of Interest in Sponsored Research (1992) will continue to serve their appointed terms as members of this Committee.